 (6) Subsection (5) does not apply in the case of an appeal against a determination of the Commission stated to have been made by reason of the conviction of the holder of the permit, approval or certificate for an offence against this Act or any other written law relating to gambling.

-[Section 62 amended by No. 35 of 2003 s.
+[Section 62 amended: No. 35 of 2003 s.
 166.]

 63. No credit to be given to person for permitted gaming; cheques for permitted gaming